anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * x5c: contains the base64-encoded pledge IDevID certificate.

-The body of the pledge-voucher-request object MUST contain the following parameter as part of the ietf-voucher-request-prm:voucher as defined in {{RFC8995}}:
+The payload of the pledge-voucher-request (PVR) object MUST contain the following parameter as part of the ietf-voucher-request-prm:voucher as defined in {{RFC8995}}:

 * created-on: contains the current date and time in yang:date-and-time format.

 * nonce: contains a cryptographically strong random or pseudo-random number.

-* serial-number: contains the base64-encoded pledge product-serial-number.
+* serial-number: contains the pledge product-serial-number.

 * assertion: contains the requested voucher assertion.